Key Resources for Hospitality, Events, Aviation & Tourism

 Starting your search

 Start your search at the library web page.
-Enter your title or keywords into the library search box and choose the ‘Journal Articles’ button.
-You will be taken to Discover where you can review and filter your results.
+Enter your title or keywords into the library search box and click the search icon.
+You will be taken to Library where you can review and filter your results.

 Some of the most important journals are…

 Great for all subjects

 - Anatolia: An International Journal of Tourism & Hospitality Research

 - Annals of Tourism Research

 - International Journal of Tourism Research